idealo/imagededup/mkdocs/docs/user_guide/encoding_generation.md

 #### Considerations

-If an image in the image directory can't be loaded, no features are generated for the image.
+If an image in the image directory can't be loaded, no encodings are generated for the image.
 Hence, there is no entry for the image in the returned encodings dictionary.

 #### Examples

-Generating features using Difference hash:
+Generating encodings using Difference hash:
 ```python
 from imagededup.methods import DHash
 dhasher = DHash()
 encodings = dhasher.encode_images(image_dir='path/to/image/directory')
 ```

-## Feature generation for a single image
+## Encoding generation for a single image
 To generate encodings for a single image *encode_image* function can be used.
 The general api for using *encode_image* is:
 ```python